Tour the abandoned Tennessee ghost town where millionaires vacationed

 The area nicknamed Society Hill is located on the banks of Jake's Creek.
 Moneyed Knoxvillians built sprawling vacation cottages overlooking the tranquil river.

-Unfortunately, many of the abandoned homes here have gone to rack and ruin, with most properties slowly sliding down the mountainside.
+Unfortunately, many of the abandoned homes here have gone to rack and ruin, with most properties slowly sliding down the riverbank.

 Left to languish